MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/asysco-zos-migration-content.md

 1. A web browser to access Azure resources replaces standard mainframe protocols like HTTPS and TN3270 terminal emulation for demand and online users (**A**).
 Users access web-based applications over TLS port 443.
 For admin access to the Azure Virtual Machines (VMs), Azure Bastion hosts maximize security by minimizing open ports.

+1. For security and performance, this solution deploys all Azure resources in an Azure Virtual Network, with a network security group (NSG) to help manage traffic.

-1. The AMT Framework converts mainframe presentation, batch, and transaction loads (**B**) to VM server farms.
+   The AMT Framework converts mainframe presentation, batch, and transaction loads (**B**) to VM server farms.
 The VMs use Premium SSD or Ultra managed disks with Accelerated Networking for high performance.
-Each set of servers can scale out to provide more throughput.
-For best security and performance, this solution deploys all Azure resources in an Azure Virtual Network, with a network security group (NSG) to help manage traffic.

    - Two sets of two VMs run the web and application layers.
 Presentation layer code runs in IIS and uses ASP.NET to maintain the z/OS mainframe user-interface screens.
 You can leave web applications' presentation layers unchanged, to minimize end user retraining, or you can update the presentation layers with modern user experience frameworks.